elle/language_guesser/README.md

 * Limiting the usage of external libraries and web services
 * Allowing accented characters for languages such as Spanish
-* Expecting properly typed language: for example, we are not checking for Spanish words that are not accented
+* Expecting properly typed language: for example, I am not checking for Spanish words that are not accented
 * I am not differentiating between Portuguese and Brazilian-Portuguese
 * No learning capabilities for future reuse is implemented in this version

 ## Future improvements

-* Increase the ammount of common words to check against (as well as the size of the filter)
+* Increase the amount of common words to check against (as well as the size of the filter)
 * Using bits and redis for faster data retrieval
 * Using a different hashing algorithm, again for improved performance.
-* Use a two step elimination to look at the characters unicode ranges to decide what language it is before moving on to applying the filter
+* Using a two step elimination to look at the characters unicode ranges to decide what language it is before moving on to applying the filter

 ## Installation